Mshilovskay/-CaseStudySQL/Case_study_Bellabeat.md

  DISTINCT Id
 FROM `my-project-06-22-22.Fitabase.dailyActivity`
 WHERE LoggedActivitiesDistance > 0
-#4 logged Id users
+# 4 logged Id users

 SELECT
  DISTINCT Id
 FROM `my-project-06-22-22.Fitabase.weightLogInfo`
 WHERE IsManualReport = TRUE
-#5 didn’t logged Id users
+# 5 didn’t logged Id users

 SELECT
  DISTINCT Id
 FROM `my-project-06-22-22.Fitabase.weightLogInfo`
 WHERE IsManualReport = False
-#3 logged Id users
+# 3 logged Id users

 SELECT
  DISTINCT Id
 FROM `my-project-06-22-22.Fitabase.sleepDayDedup`
-#24 Id users with records
+# 24 Id users with records
 ```

 ## Step 5: Share

-The results were explored in Google sheets and Excel.
+The results are explored in Google sheets and Excel.

-### Logged records for all 33 unique users:
+### Logged records for all 33 unique users

-* Only 12% of users logged records for their distance activity
+* Only 12% of users logged records for their distance activity.
-* 24% of users put information about the weight
+* 24% of users put information about the weight.
-* Most of users, 72% measure sleeping time
+* Majority of users (72%) measures sleeping time.

 Logged users are more active, in total they had more steps (8088 vs 7441) and spent more calories (2524 vs 2249) than users who didn’t logged in.
 The average distance for logged users is also longer (5,8 vs 5,3).

-### Daily active:
+### Daily active

 Tuesday and Saturday are more active days for users.
 Sunday looks like a “lazy day”.